eregs/eregs.github.io/_pages/introduction.md

 ## <a name="how-regulations-change"></a>How regulations change (through “rules”)

 For most changes (“rules”), an agency must propose the alterations and request the general public (including special interest groups, industry, etc.) provide feedback.
 The proposal includes a specific date by which all feedback must be received, though this can sometimes be modified.
-After the agency receives feedback, the agency must address each unique comment; they may draft a “final” rule which incorporates this feedback, make a different proposal, or decide to not follow up on the proposal.
+After the agency receives feedback, the agency must review each unique comment; they may draft a “final” rule which incorporates this feedback, make a different proposal, or withdraw the proposal.
 If they produce a final rule, they give it an effective date, at which point the changes are applied to the regulation.
 This process is referred to as “notice and comment”.

-[A chart of the regulatory process.](http://www.reginfo.gov/public/reginfo/Regmap/index.jsp)
+Regulations.gov provides [a summary of the steps of the regulatory (rulemaking) process](http://www.regulations.gov/#!home;tab=learn), the Department of Transportation provides [a more in-depth overview of the process](https://www.transportation.gov/regulations/rulemaking-process), and Reginfo.gov provides [a detailed chart of the process (the "Reg Map")](http://www.reginfo.gov/public/reginfo/Regmap/index.jsp).

 There are a few different types of Federal Register Notices that can be part of a notice and comment process: